 This includes projects which improve employment, health and wellbeing outcomes for veterans and their families that promote participation in the following:

-- skill development, or
+- skill development; or

-- other social engagement focussed programs.
+- other social engagement focused programs.

-Projects, activities or initiatives that assist veteran specific and mainstream organisations increase their capacity to link veterans and their families with supports available.
+Communication and Education Projects, activities or initiatives that assist veteran specific and mainstream organisations increase their capacity to link veterans and their families with supports available.